sahlet-official/userlog/Specification/Design/DesignerView/Readme.md

 After [clarification](./Specification/Design/DesignerView/Iteration1.md) of the task, the following changes were made to the customer's UX scheme:
 - the side drop-down menu was removed and replaced with a lower central menu;

-After 1st iteration of Ui developing such changes were made:
+After 1st iteration of UI developing such changes were made:
 - color palette: white, black and shades;

 The development of the UI interface was divided into iterations.